hempoudyal/hempoudyal.github.io/_pages/about.md

 image: './assets/img/imgProfile.jpg'
 ---

 Hi, my name is Hem Poudyal.
 I come from the beautiful Himalayan Nation- Nepal.
 My interest overlaps **Engineering** and **Design**.
-My curiosity and interest has led me to establish myself as an iOS Engineer.
+My curiosity and interest has led me to establish myself as an **iOS Engineer**.
 My working style is being free, coming up with new approaches to solve underlying problems in development and enjoying every moment while I am building a product.

-Designed and developed more than 15 advanced applications from use cases and functional requirements.
+I have designed and developed more than 15 advanced applications from use cases and functional requirements.

 It has been **over Seven years** since I have started developing Mobile Apps on 2013.
 In recent years, I have even led a Startup for 3 years where I along with my team used to develop lot of applications.
 I have experience of leading team and managing projects as well.